CRG-Glen/CD32-to-A500-gamepad/README.md

 Within the JLCPCB folder you will find Gerbers along with a BOM and CPL files suited to LSSC components.

-I recommend having the board produced with the EINT finish and get JLC to do all SMD work as its 0402 and very fiddly.
+I recommend having the board produced with the EINT finish and get JLC (or equal) to do all SMD work as its 0402 and very fiddly.

 You must fit the through hole capacitor yourself (47uF 2mm pin spacing 5mm diameter) as it needs to be folded over onto the PCB.